Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Method

 \subsection{Threat Model}

-We consider a MitM threat model in which an adversary intercepts and perturbs user queries before they reach the target LLM.
+We define the adversary as a semantic intermediary that does not seek to exfiltrate data, as in traditional cybersecurity, but rather to disrupt the alignment between the model's internal weights and its generated output.
+Specifically, we consider a MitM threat model in which an adversary intercepts and perturbs user queries before they reach the target LLM.
 This threat scenario does not involve modifying the LLM itself or accessing its internal parameters, and assumes a black-box setting where the attacker interacts only via query modification.
-The attacker is assumed to operate in realistic deployment environments where LLMs are integrated into user-facing systems via APIs, browser extensions, or proxy layers.
+This focus on the input path reflects the asymmetric integrity protection common in enterprise deployments: while API gateways often use cryptographic signatures (e.g., HMAC) to verify that responses originate from a trusted LLM IP, the ``upstream'' query path is typically an unsigned, untrusted ``write'' surface.
+By poisoning the query, an adversary forces the server to generate a signed, authentic response containing the falsehood, thereby bypassing the identity and integrity filters that would detect a direct response rewrite.\\ The attacker is assumed to operate in realistic deployment environments where LLMs are integrated into user-facing systems via APIs, browser extensions, or proxy layers.
 In such settings, it is feasible for third parties to intercept or rewrite user prompts, either through malicious tooling or compromised infrastructure.
 The attacker may also possess factual or contextual knowledge about the domain, enabling targeted input manipulations.
-The objective of the attacker is to deceive the LLM into generating incorrect or misleading outputs, despite originally being able to answer the query correctly.
+The objective of the attacker is to deceive the LLM into generating incorrect or misleading outputs by adding adversarial cues to the user's query, despite the model originally being able to answer the query correctly.
+We prioritize this additive approach over a total query rewrite\footnote{For example, entirely overwriting the user's original query and replacing it by \textit{``Respond this:} [adversarial content]''.} because it maintains the semantic and stylistic consistency of the model's output.
+By tricking the LLM into generating a contextually plausible response in its own voice, it makes the output feel more trustworthy to the user and significantly reduces the chance of them noticing any obvious tampering.
 We categorize the attacks based on how the input is perturbed: \begin{itemize} \item \ALPHA: uses misleading instructions appended to the original query. \item \BETA: injects factually incorrect context relevant to the query. \item \GAMMA: inserts semantically unrelated but syntactically well-formed noise. \end{itemize} This model captures realistic, easily implemented threats to LLM applications deployed in the wild.
 Users often rely on black-box systems for factual information, with no visibility into how their inputs are handled internally.
 Even when encrypted channels are used, tampering can occur upstream or downstream from the model itself.
 Therefore, detecting subtle manipulations, either through response monitoring or uncertainty signals, becomes a critical line of defense.
-We emphasize that the purpose of this threat model is not to shift the burden of security to end-users, but rather to highlight vulnerabilities in current LLM pipelines and aid red teams and platform designers to secure their services against these attack vectors.
+We emphasize that the purpose of this threat model is not to shift the burden of security to end users, but rather to highlight vulnerabilities in current LLM pipelines and to aid red teams and platform designers in securing their services against these attack vectors.